Pheonix929/ui-developers-test/README.md

 The form is functional, but it requires smpt settings in order to function - for now i have left those settings as generic and will need to be replaced.

 # NB!!
-- The SMTP details are required in order for this app to function
+- The SMTP details are required in order for this app to function.
 - The following setting in the nodemailer.createTransport function `tls` is a security concern and is only used here for testing purposes.
-- For Productions use please make use of the nodemailer docs for more details - https://nodemailer.com
+- For Production please make use of the nodemailer docs for more details - https://nodemailer.com